-Ability to add and subtract two digit numbers and to multiply and divide with 10's and 100's.
-Ability to perform these operations using units of American money and weight measurement, volume, and distance.
+Ability to add and subtract two-digit numbers and to multiply and divide with 10's and 100's.
+Ability to perform these operations using units of American money and weight measurement, volume and distance.

 Ability to apply commonsense understanding to carry out detailed but uninvolved written or oral instructions.
 Ability to deal with problems involving a few concrete variables in standardized situations.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this job.
 Work is primarily performed in a factory, machine shop or construction environment.
-The ability to verbally communicate alarms or warnings clearly, concisely, loudly and quickly, to clearly and quickly hear or otherwise sense alarms or warnings and take appropriate action.
-Frequently required to maintain equilibrium to prevent falling when moving, walking, standing, kneeling or crouching - particularly on narrow, uneven, irregular, slippery surfaces, going up or down ladders, stairs, scaffolding, ramps, poles or other objects using hands, arms, feet or legs.
+The ability to verbally communicate alarms or warnings clearly, concisely, loudly, and quickly, to clearly and quickly hear or otherwise sense alarms or warnings and take appropriate action.
+Frequently required to maintain equilibrium to prevent falling when moving, walking, standing, kneeling, or crouching - particularly on narrow, uneven, irregular, slippery surfaces, stairs or other objects using hands, arms, feet or legs.
 Frequently required to bend the body downward and forward, bending leg and spine - working in a bent over position.
-Frequently required to sense physical attributes such as size, shape, temperature, texture or sharpness of an object by touching.
+Frequently required to sense physical attributes such as size, shape, temperature, texture, or sharpness of an object by touching.
 Frequently required to grasp, grip or apply pressure to an object with the fingers and palm, holding an object in the hand.
 Frequently required to lift, raise or lower objects in a vertical direction, particularly heavy or bulky objects.
 Moving objects backward, forward, in or out in a horizontal direction, particularly heavy or bulky objects.
 Pulling, exerting a steady backward, downward, upward or outward force against an object - jerking, plucking, wrenching, stretching, towing, drawing, dragging or tugging objects in a sustained motion.
-Pushing, pressing against something with steady forward, downward, upward or outward force - shoving, pushing, compressing, squeezing, mashing, packing, pressing, jamming, compacting, or squashing objects in a sustained motion.
+Pushing, pressing against something with steady forward, downward, upward, or outward force - shoving, pushing, compressing, squeezing, mashing, packing, pressing, jamming, compacting, or squashing objects in a sustained motion.
 The ability to see and distinguish colors, to visually distinguish shapes and patterns, to accurately sense distances (depth perception), to accurately see objects and detect motion at wide angles (peripheral vision).
 Frequently uses the lower extremities and back muscles and moving on foot, particularly for long distances.
 May have exposure to indoor/outdoor adverse weather conditions.
-Frequent exposure to noise - workers must wear protective hearing equipment or frequently shout in order to be heard above the ambient noise level.
-Exposure to pollutants or allergens which can adversely affect the skin and/or the respiratory system such as gases, smoke, odors, mists, fumes, dust, chemicals, oils or solvents.
+Frequent exposure to noise - workers must wear protective hearing equipment or frequently shout to be heard above the ambient noise level.
+Exposure to pollutants or allergens which can adversely affect the skin and/or the respiratory system such as gases, smoke, odors, mists, fumes, dust, chemicals, oils, or solvents.
 Exposure to hazardous working conditions including moving machinery, electricity and/or working in high places.
-May be exposed to hot objects, flames or sparks.
+May be exposed to hot objects, flames, or sparks.
 The job requires the use of protective equipment such as hard hats, respirators, aprons, gloves, special clothing, safety shoes and safety glasses.